 The stratigraphy of Test Excavation 39 (TE 39) (Table 59, Figure 143, and Figure 144) consists of imported fill (Stratum I and Stratum II), a culturally enriched A horizon (Stratum III), and naturally deposited sediments (Stratum IV).
 Stratum I (Ia-Ib) consists of imported fill material utilized for construction of the existing asphalt surface.
 Stratum II consists of imported fill material utilized for historic land reclamation.
-Stratum III consists of a buried A horizon that developed atop Jaucas sand and that is enriched with traditional Hawaiian cultural material.
+Stratum III consists of a buried A horizon that developed atop Jaucas sand and that is enriched with cultural material.
 Stratum IV consists of Jaucas sand (Stratum IVa) and marine clay (Stratum IVb).
 The Jaucas sand observed at TE 39 indicates the presence of a sand dune (Zone 1) amidst the tidal flats (Zone 2) that defined the area prior to historic land reclamation.
 Excavation of TE 39 ceased at 1.7 m below the existing surface upon encountering the coral shelf (i.e., limestone bedrock).

-Of note is Stratum III, a buried A horizon that developed atop Jaucas sand (Stratum Va) and that is enriched with traditional Hawaiian cultural material.
+Of note is Stratum III, a buried A horizon that developed atop Jaucas sand (Stratum Va) and that is enriched with cultural material.
 Marine shell midden, fire-cracked rock (basalt), and charcoal flecking was dispersed within the stratum.
-The fire-cracked rock consisted of semi-porous, angular, thermally altered basalt.
+The fire-cracked rock consisted of semiporous, angular basalt.
 Chert flakes were also observed during discrete sampling of the stratum (see below).
-The upper boundary of this stratum has been truncated by historic development (i.e., graded and filled over) with the lower boundary being intact.
-Stratum III is considered to be a cultural layer based on the presence of cultural material (traditional Hawaiian and historic), and has been assigned SIHP # -7580.
+The upper boundary of this stratum was truncated by historic development (i.e., graded and filled over) while the lower boundary remains intact.
+Stratum III is considered to be a cultural layer based on the presence of cultural material, and has been designated as a component of SIHP # -7580.

-A 15-gallon sample (Sample Area 1) was collected at the base of TE 39 (see Figure 143) and screened for cultural content.
-The sample collected sediment from 80 cmbs (top of Stratum III) to 110 cmbs (bottom of Stratum III).
-Observed cultural material consisted of marine shell midden, charcoal, fire-cracked rock (basalt), and chert flakes.
-The cultural material was collected for analysis (refer to Section 5 Results of Laboratory Analysis for detailed analysis).
+A 15-gallon sample (Sample Area 1) was collected from Stratum III at the base of TE 39 (see Figure 143) and screened for cultural content.
+The sample collected sediment from 80 cmbs to 110 cmbs.
+The cultural material consisted of marine shell midden, charcoal, fire-cracked rock (basalt), and chert flakes.
+The cultural material was collected for analysis (see Section 5 Results of Laboratory Analysis).

 Two subsurface pit features (SIHP # -7580, Feature F and Subfeature 7) associated with Stratum III were observed within TE 39 (see Figure 143, Figure 144, and Table 60).
 Both pit features originate in Stratum III and intrude into Stratum IVa.
 SIHP # -7580, Feature F consists of a circular pit feature, measuring 45 cm diameter and extending from 85 to 115 cm below the existing surface (Figure 145).
-The entire feature was excavated to identify for cultural material and to better determine its function.
-Observed cultural material consisted of charcoal, marine shell midden, and metal fragments.
-The cultural material was collected for analysis (refer to Section 5 Results of Laboratory Analysis for detailed analysis).
-SIHP # -7580, Feature F is unknown, but the presence of metal fragments within it indicates it is of post-Contact in age.
+The entire feature was excavated to identify cultural material and to better determine its function.
+The cultural material consisted of charcoal, marine shell midden, and metal fragments.
+The cultural material was collected for analysis (see Section 5 Results of Laboratory Analysis).
+The function of SIHP # -7580, Feature F is unknown.